egison/egison/design/type-pm-compatibility.md

 Until those obligations are discharged, the precise claim is limited to the mechanized core itself and to individual production components whose bridges have been separately validated.
-Compatibility warnings expose the remaining boundary; they do not close it.
+Outside-core warnings expose the remaining boundary; they do not close it.